 Continue to evaporate until the liquid becomes darkened, as the sugars caramelise (though be careful as it is easy to burn this).
 Once it is a golden colour, and syrupy in consistency, it is ready.
 It is sweet, with mineral notes and a little acidity; the best way I can describe the flavour is caramel-vanilla-rhubarb.

-The syrup will keep in a sealed bottle for several months.
+The syrup will keep in a sealed bottle for a couple of weeks.
 It is delicious.
 Use on pancakes, add to cocktails, and make sure you lick the spoon.

 To subscribe to Locavore, or buy single issues, visit our shop.